jillesvangurp/kt-search/docs/src/test/kotlin/documentation/projectreadme/readme-outro.md

 Currently, the client is essentially feature complete.
 I have so far not found any show stopping issues.
 The 1.99.x series can be seen as a series of increasingly better release candidates/betas.
 If you do run into issues, please create an issue.
 Likewise, if there is important functionality that you need.

-## Goals/todo's:
+## Goals/TODOs:

 For more detail refer to the issue tracker.
 This is merely my high level plan for getting to a 2.0 release.

-- [x] Extract the kotlin DSLs to a multi platform module.
+- [x] Extract the kotlin DSLs to a multi-platform module.
 - [x] Rename the project to kt-search and give it its own repository
 - [x] Implement a new client using ktor and kotlinx-serialization
 - [x] Port the IndexRepository to the new client